 It is very important that you do not exceed the maximum of two vehicles per unit, and under no circumstances should you take up a parking space designated for another unit.

 Violations of the parking policy are generally caused by renters.
 About 40% of MWP units rent.
 As a pre-emptive measure, we strongly recommend that you get to know your neighbors and whether they rent their units.
 Your neighbors' contact information is in the Resident Directory.
 If they do rent, ask them who you should call if there is a parking problem.
 If they rent trough the hotel, then it's easy - you can call hotel security (see below).
 If they rent by themselves or through an agent they will give you a contact info.
-MWP owners are sensitive to have their renters follow Association rules and they want to be good neighbors - so you should have no probem getting that information.
+MWP owners are sensitive to have their renters follow Association rules and they want to be good neighbors.

 TRAILERS AND DUMPSTERS: Trailers and dumpsters are not allowed on MWP property unless authorized by the Grounds Committee.
 Contact the Grounds Committee chair with your request and include email approval statements from the other owners of your building (get email addresses from the Resident Directory).
 Trailers should not remain on property for more than 5 days and dumpsters should not remain on property for more than 2 weeks.
 Use of dumpsters should be minimized.
 No more than two parking spaces should be used by a unit at any time, and that includes the spaces taken up by trailers and dumpsters.
 Additional parking should be in the remote lots.
 Owners should convey these rules to their contractors.

 NOISE: Quiet hours at MWP are from 10 pm to 7 am.
 This is stated on the summary sheet on MWP rules that should be on display in the mudroom of all rental units.
 Avoid noise during these hours.
 Noise problems are generally caused by renters in summer, and hotel wedding parties are prime offenders.
 If the offenders are renters through the hotel (see above about getting to know your neighbors), call the hotel main number (278-1000) and ask for security who will come by promptly.
 If the offenders don't rent through the hotel then call the Town of Carroll police (603-846-2200) and they willl come by.
-Contact the unit owners the following morning to let them know about the problem.
-They will contact the renters to make sure it doesn't happen again or blacklist them for the future.
-If you have a recurring problem with noise then contact the Secretary of the Board of Directors, who will issue a warning to the owner.
+We suggest that you email the unit owners the following morning to let them know about the problem.
+Also notify the Secretary of the Board of Directors, who will issue a warning to the owner.
 Repeated violation of our quiet hours policy will result in fines.

 FIREARMS: Use of firearms is prohibited by NH law within 600 feet of a dwelling - that means anywhere on MWP property.
 If you withness an incident please report it to Town of Carroll police (603-846-2200) immediately.